ashtencodes/ashtencodes.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: hello for github pages
+banner_title: Ashten Akemoto
-banner_subtitle: a minimalist template for personal websites
+banner_subtitle: Roboticist, Entrepreneur, and Researcher based in Hawai'i.
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------